Age-of-Information with Information Source Diversity in an Energy Harvesting System

 We set $\lambda = 0.2$ in Fig.\ \ref{fig:02} and $\lambda = 0.6$ in Fig.\ \ref{fig:08}.
-Each of the 9 subfigures shows the optimal policy depending on the system state (battery level and AoI).
-In both cases $n=8$ sources are considered, so the optimal policy chooses among 9 possible actions including ``no update'' (i.e., remain idle).
+Each of the 9 subfigures shows the optimal policy depending on the system state.
+In both cases, $n=8$ sources are considered, so the optimal policy chooses among 9 possible actions including ``no update'' (i.e., to stay idle).

-Fig.\ \ref{fig:02} shows that when the energy harvesting rate is low, i.e., $\lambda = 0.2$, the monitoring node requests a status update only from the cheapest sources, i.e., sources 1, 2.
-Notably, the result is similar for all the combinations of cost and age distribution.
-In particular, the \emph{activity region}, i.e., the set of states in which the monitoring node is actively requesting updates, remain the same.
-The \emph{activity region} requires that both the battery level and the AoI are sufficiently high to request an update.
+Fig.\ \ref{fig:02} shows that when the EH rate is low, i.e., $\lambda = 0.2$, the monitoring node requests a status update only from the cheapest sources, i.e., sources 1, 2.
+Notably, the result is similar for all the combinations of cost and age distributions.
+In particular, the \emph{activity region}, i.e., the set of states in which the monitoring node is actively requesting updates, remains the same.
+The activity region requires that both battery level and AoI are high enough to request an update.

 For low values of AoI, the monitoring node never requests a status update, since the information is still fresh.
 Also, for low values of the battery level a status update cannot be afforded.
-However, differently from the aggressive approach where the request of an update is always performed if there is enough energy in the battery, the optimal policy, in contrast, conserves energy if the AoI is low enough.
-This leads to an \emph{energy saving region} for $\delta(t) \in [0, \delta_u(b(t))]$, where $\delta_u(b(t))$ is a highest AoI value for which no update is requested.
-The value of $\delta_u(b(t))$ depends on $b(t)$ and decreases with it, because at high battery levels the monitoring node can be more relaxed in status update requests.
+However, differently from the aggressive approach, where an update is always requested if there is enough energy in the battery, the optimal policy, in contrast, conserves energy if the AoI is sufficiently low.
+This leads to an \emph{energy saving region} for $\delta(t) \in [0, \delta_u(b(t))]$, where $\delta_u(b(t))$ is the highest AoI value for which no update is requested.
+The value of $\delta_u(b(t))$ decreases with $b(t)$, because at high battery levels the monitoring node can be more relaxed in status update requests.
 This trend applies for all cost-age distribution combinations in the same way.
 The only difference appears when the dependency of the parameters of the age distribution is sublinear, due to the fact that the more expensive source 2 is significantly more reliable, and therefore, worth using at higher energy levels.
 However, this also depends on the cost of source 2; if the cost dependence is also sublinear then source 2 is employed instead of source 1 for lower values of $b(t)$.